The GOV.UK Prototype Kit website is maintained by a team at the Government Digital Service (GDS).

 Feedback and contact information

-The GOV.UK Prototype team is always looking to improve the accessibility of this website.
-If you find any problems that are not listed on this page or think this website is not meeting accessibility requirements, email the GOV.UK Prototype team at firstname.lastname@example.org
+The GOV.UK Prototype Kit is maintained by the GOV.UK Design System team.
+If you find any problems that are not listed on this page or think this website is not meeting accessibility requirements, email the GOV.UK Design System team at email@example.com

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).